rukmalhe/GSoC-DroidBOT/README.md

 2. Schedule and milestones
 ==========================
-+ I'm new to Android application development, therefore need to fulfil the knowlege gap, Therefore I will following the [Udaciy Android Development CoursSetup environment - 1 week] (https://www.udacity.com/course/viewer#!/c-ud853) for 1st month (Jan 2016).
++ I'm new to Android application development, therefore need to fulfil the knowlege gap, Therefore I will following the [Udaciy Android Development CoursSetup environment] (https://www.udacity.com/course/viewer#!/c-ud853) for 1st month (Jan 2016).
 + The second milestone is to setup Android and Drodbot application and Analysing the features of existing project.
 This will take another 1 month (Feb 2016)
 1. Setup environment - 1 week
 2. Identifying existing features (working on obsolete Dalvik system) - 2 weeks
 3. Create Test Cases and Test Plan -1 week
 4. Test Execution  - 1 week
 + Then I will work with the Coding and start work with the Development.
 The Development effort will be approximately 3 months starting from March 2016.
 1. Upgrade runtime environment to ART - 2 week
 2. Compiling and fixing compilation errors on ART - 4 weeks
 3. Execute Test Cases and identifying issues - 2 weeks
 4. Fixing broken features - 4 weeks
 + Finally preparing the project report will take another 1 month approximately.
 1. Preparing Draf 3 weeks
 2. Proof Reading 1 week